charmplusplus/charm/doc/charm++/manual.rst

 subsequent allocation.

-A third reason for having a split execution is when an application consists in *phases* and each phase may be run a different number of times with varying parameters.
+A third reason for having a split execution is when an application consists of *phases* and each phase may be run a different number of times with varying parameters.
 Consider, for instance, an application with two phases where the first phase only has a possible configuration (it is run only once).
 The second phase may have several configuration